dahga/Little-Bits/README.md

 ## Stackholders and their Interests
 Interests are equal with the CountDown Applicator.
-Businesses and the public alike, eveyone has access to & can use the website as they choose.
+Businesses and the public alike, eveyone has access & can use the website as they choose.

 ### The Software Developer and Maintainer